“How can you draw close to God when you are far from your own self? Grant Lord, that I may know myself that I may know Thee?”–St. Augustine

 How comfortable am I living in my body these days?

 In Matthew 22:37-40, Jesus replies to the question of which is the greatest commandment in the law.
 He states “Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as was yourself.
 All the Law and the Prophets hang on these two commandments.”

 Loving God, ourselves and others seem interconnected and contingent upon each other.
 Our above quote from Augustine says I can draw nearer to the God who created me, as I know myself more and more.
 The real version of myself and not the false narrative.
 It would also seem if I know and care for myself well—I might come out of my little personal kingdom and want to know and care for others well.
 What might be some ways I might love others while caring for myself?
 We’ll explore this in my next blog.

-“It is only after a reasonable sense of identity has been established that real intimacy with others can be possible.
-The youth who is not sure of his or her identity shies away from interpersonal intimacy, and can become, as an adult, isolated or lacking in spontaneity, warmth or the real exchange of fellowship in relationship to others; but the surer the person becomes of their self, the more intimacy is sought in the form of friendship, leadership, love and inspiration“–Erik Erikson, Identity and the Life Cycle, 1959
+“But it is only after a reasonable sense of identity has been established that real intimacy with… any other person…is possible….
+The youth who is not sure of his [or her] identity shies away from interpersonal intimacy,…[and] may…isolate himself and find, at best, highly stereotyped and formal interpersonal relations (formal in the sense of lacking in spontaneity, warmth, and real exchange of fellowship); but the surer he becomes of himself, the more he seeks [intimacy] in the form of friendship…leadership, love and inspiration” (Erik Erikson, Identity and the Life Cycle, p.
+101).

 Although he holds a degree in graphic arts, he attributes his ministry qualifications to the “school of hard knocks.”
 God’s abundant grace continues to be the instrument of growth in his life, and he desires to be firmly grounded in the forgiveness and freedom of relationship with Jesus Christ.